top of page

 • 3 min read

 The unethical breeders, puppy mills, and scammers will be the only ones left to fill the void.
-This is a scenario often discussed in animal husbandry circles as the "Ethical Vacuum."
-If responsible preservation breeders are driven out by harassment, over‑regulation, or burnout, the demand for pets does not disappear—but the source of those pets changes drastically.
+This scenario is often discussed in animal husbandry circles as the "Ethical Vacuum."
+If responsible preservation breeders are driven out by harassment, over-regulation, or burnout, the demand for pets does not disappear.
+Instead, the source of those pets changes drastically.

 Here is a breakdown of the likely consequences if the "good" breeders leave the ecosystem.